taher27/sample-api/README.md

 ## Overview
 Sample-api demonstrates the significance of generating API tests based on API specification files.
 With RoostGPT, you can quickly create comprehensive and accurate tests for your APIs, reducing the manual effort required for testing.

-The following steps will guide you through the process of executing RoostGPT generated tests, to verify the functionality and behavior of the tool.

-## Prerequisites
-1. Java Development Kit (JDK) installed on your system.
-2. Maven installed on your system.

 ## Development Process
 The development process of the Sample-api integrates cutting-edge AI-powered tools, notably RoostGPT, alongside established practices: